 Immigrating To The U.S.?
 Get Ready For A New Gut Microbiome (And Maybe More Pounds)

-A lot changed for Minnesota-based chef Yia Vang's family when they fled persecution in Laos in 1988 and resettled in the American Midwest.
+A lot changed for Minnesota-based chef Yia Vang's family when they fled persecution in Laos and resettled in the American Midwest in 1988.
 For one, "I think my parents realized they don't have to go out and kill one every time we want to eat chicken," Vang says.
 "So Tyson chicken tenders were always in the freezer."

 But it's not just the way they lived and ate that changed — the bacteria that lived alongside and inside them probably changed as well.